hiteshmeta85/ecommerce-web/README.md

 4. Run `npm run dev` to start the development server
 5. Run `npm run build` to build the project
 6. Run `npm run start` to start the production server
+7. Run `npx cypress run` to run the tests

 ## Node Version